e-clearing-net/OCHP/OCHP.md

 ### GetTariffUpdates.req

 This contains the field definition of the GetTariffUpdates.req sent by a partner system to the CHS.
+(It's an EMP message)

  Field Name    |  Field Type    |  Card.  |  Description
 :--------------|:---------------|:--------|:------------